Where to watch semi-finals and the final

 It is the same with that probably consisting of a duel ESC final, which lasts from 9:00 p.m. to 12:45 a.m. and can be followed live on ARD, among other things.
 This will be followed immediately by the program “ESC – the Aftershow”, also moderated by Barbara Schöneberger.
 This is also in the first, on ONE, on eurovision.de as well as in the ARD media library.

-ESC 2023 final live on ARD – “Countdown” and “Aftershow” also available in Switzerland and Austria
+ESC 2023 final live on ARD – “Countdown” and “Aftershow” can also be received in Switzerland and Austria

 By the way: For the first time, viewers from Germany, Austria and Switzerland can get in the mood for the ESC final together.
 Because the two frame programs of the final, which are broadcast from the Tate Museum in Liverpool, are running simultaneously on the first, on ORF 1 and SRF 1.